ibm-cloud-docs/cis/fields-and-expressions.md

 {:download: .download}
 {:DomainName: data-hd-keyref="DomainName"}

-# Fields and expressions
+# Using fields, functions, and expressions
 {: #fields-and-expressions}

-Along with actions, fields and expressions are the building blocks of Firewall Rules.
-These two elements work together when defining the criteria to use when a Firewall Rule is matched.
+Along with actions, fields and expressions are the building blocks of firewall rules.
+These two elements work together when defining the criteria to use when a firewall rule is matched.
 {:shortdesc}

 ## Fields